 - A hardwired Ethernet connected device will provide the best results.

 - Make sure you do not have any apps running in the background.
 Force Close, Shut App, and or Close Tabs in streaming device before opening the Nitro app.

 - Make sure your apps settings are adjusted to meet your device’s capabilities.
 Tip – Change player decoder to Native for Firesticks and some other devices.
 See more on How to adjust X TV settings

 - Does buffering only occur during peak hours, then you may need to upgrade your internet service or change providers but also look into speed throttling mentioned above.

 - Does buffering only occur on 1080 channels, then look into upgrading your internet service and or streaming device.

 - If the problem is on most or all channels then it is somewhere on your end.
 Please read this page fully to help diagnose your situation.

-- The problem is on just one channel, First try a different app, if problem persist then you may report it on the Nitro TV Official Facebook group in the reporting zone.
+- The problem is on just one channel, First try a different app, if problem persist then you may report it on the X TV Official Facebook group in the reporting zone.

-- Always use the newest recommended Nitro TV app.
-Right now Nitro TV just released on 2/1 a new app called Nitrous and can be found in our Filelinked Code 22015867
+- Always use the newest recommended X TV apps they can be found in our Filelinked Code 22015867